bara-ai/basata-vapi-cardiology-take-home/README.md

 - Live webhook verification completed against the EMR sandbox for registration, provider and slot lookup, booking, rescheduling, and cancellation.
 - Rescheduling keeps the original appointment type unless a replacement type is provided.

-## Remaining Dependency

-Native call transfer is not configured because a front-desk E.164 number and operating hours were not provided.
-The assistant requests staff assistance without claiming a transfer occurred.